SER516-S19/project2/Team_27/README.md

 1. Run Cmd as Administrator.
 2. Change directory to the bin folder of Tomcat.
-3. Start the Tomcat Server by using ìstartup.batî
+3. Start the Tomcat Server by using ‚Äústartup.bat‚Äù
 4. Open the server from the browser using the link : http://localhost:8080/
 5. Go to Manager App and click on /Quiz Path.
 If prompted for username and password, add tomcat for username and password.